dsanson/Pandoc-Droplets-and-Services/README.markdown

 than others.

 The scripts make no attempt to determine the input filetype.
-They pass the input filename to pandoc, and pandoc tries to guess the format from the extension.
-If pandoc cannot tell what the filetype is based on the extension, it treats it as markdown.
+They pass the input filename to pandoc, and pandoc tries to infer the format from the filename extension.
+If pandoc cannot infer the filetype from the extension, it treats it as markdown.

 Customization